numberplates/plateit-generator-docs/additional/registration-overlay-store.md

-# Registration Overlays
+# RegistrationOverlayStore

 Allows the layering of further [Registration](/components/registration.md) components.
 This is useful when fonts need to be stacked, or for when you need to create a raised effect to convey laser-cut 3D/4D characters.

 Each layer is stored in a class property array, with higher indices representing layers that are positioned further in front, beginning with zero for the first layer.
+[See here](/examples/oblongs.md#standard-oblong-3d-effect) for an example.

 ## Methods <!-- {docsify-ignore} -->